dvdmuckle/curl-a-joke/README.md

 ```
 Run `$GOPATH/bin/curl-a-joke`

-By defualt `curl-a-joke` will expect the jokes database in your current working directory.
+By default `curl-a-joke` will expect the jokes database in your current working directory.
 This behavior can be changed by passing a path to the jokes database with the `--jokesdb` flag.
 The default port, 8080, can also be changed with the `--port` flag.
 If you create a new jokes database, be sure to follow the same schema as the example jokes database.

 You can now `curl` the jokes service.
 If you're running it on your local machine, `curl localhost:8080` will give you a random joke.